 Cass celebrated its 100th year anniversary in 2006.
 Our anniversary presentation provides a unique look at our rich heritage.

-Early 2011 saw the opening of Cass’ Europe/Middle East/Asia (EMEA) location in Breda, Netherlands to better serve the expanding global needs of our customers.
+Early 2011 saw the opening of our first European location, in Breda, Netherlands, to better serve the expanding global needs of our customers.
 Cass achieved record results in 2011, surpassing $100 million in revenues and earning $23 million in net profits.
-During this record-year, Cass processed more than 42 million invoices.
+During this record year, Cass processed more than 42 million invoices.
 Customer accounts payable processed and paid by Cass in 2011 totaled $32 billion for freight, parcel, telecom, energy and water.

 In 2012, Cass completed its acquisition of Waste Reduction Consultants, a fast-growing provider of waste expense management services based in Jacksonville, Florida.
 This acquisition again broadened the Cass product line.
 As companies acknowledge savings opportunities through more proactive management of their waste services and contracts, as well as formulate new sustainability and recycling initiatives, this is a service in increasingly-growing demand.

-Today, with $1.5 billion in assets, Cass manages $40 billion in payables.
-As a growing, profitable publicly held company (NASDAQ: CASS), Cass offers corporate clients a wide range of expense management and supply chain finance solutions.
+Today, with total assets exceeding $1.5 billion, Cass manages more than $50 billion in payables.
+As a growing, profitable publicly held company (NASDAQ: CASS), Cass offers corporate clients a wide range of expense management, payment and supply chain finance solutions.